 About Elegant Mushroom Lemon Basil Soup with Wild Rice:

 In some ways, those cheap little pamphlet-style cookbooks kind of shaped my early cooking style.
-I had a knack for picking recipes out that had a bit of “elegance” around them but were still easily enough (and cheap enough) to make on a living on a barely over the minimum wage budget.
-And friends and family (my Mom loved this recipe I passed on to her) and co-workers at potlucks started complimenting me and cooks thrive on that, amirite?
+I had a knack for picking recipes out that had a bit of “elegance” to them but were still easy enough (and cheap enough) to make with limited skills and when living on a barely over the minimum wage budget.
+And friends and family (my Mom loved this recipe when I passed it on to her) and co-workers at potlucks started complimenting me and cooks thrive on that, amirite?

 There is just something about the flavors of this Elegant Mushroom Lemon Basil Soup with Wild Rice that’s almost haunting.
 It clearly has a Mediterranean lean, but then there’s the wild rice.
-It’s not a thick hearty, stand your spoon up in it soup like most of our ubiquitous Minnesota Wild Rice Soups are.
+It’s not a thick hearty, stand your spoon up in it soup like most of our Minnesota Wild Rice Soups are (gotta give a shout out to my Classic Wild Rice Soup).
 It’s light and clean.
-It’s just a lovely conglomeration of different flavors from around the globe (like so many of us are…)
+It’s just a lovely conglomeration of different flavors.

 Making Elegant Mushroom Lemon Basil Soup with Wild Rice: